christo-pr/blogposts/dangerously_set_inner_html.md

 | `document.documentURI` | `element.innerHTML` |
 |     `location.href`    |    `element.src`    |

----

 ## React and cross-site scripting

----

-Nowadays all the web apps required some dynamism, from having a multiple step form that shows different question depending on your answers to a simple tables that filter out information based on the logged in user, all of this require depend a lot from Javascript.
+Nowadays all the web apps required some dynamism, from having a multiple step form that shows different question depending on your answers to a simple tables that filter out information, this is where Javascript enters to the ecuation.

-Back in the time, when Javascript vainilla was enough to get everything done (which still is, we just *'syntax-sugar'* it), one of the way you could handle insert dynamic content was using `innertHTML` property.
+Back in time, when Javascript vainilla was enough to get everything done (which still is, we just *'syntax-sugar'* it), one of the way you could handle insertion of dynamic content, was using `innertHTML` property.
-According to the docs:

 > Element.innerHTML:
 >